-The active ingredient is aciclovir - an antiviral agent.
+The active ingredient in aciclovir tablets is aciclovir - an antiviral agent.

 The inactive ingredients of aciclovir tablets may include: magnesium stearate, microcrystalline cellulose, sodium starch glycollate, pregelatinised starch and colloidal anhydrous silica.

 Please note: different brands of aciclovir may contain different inactive ingredients

 You should start your treatment as soon as possible.
 Aciclovir tablets can be swallowed whole with water.
 If you have trouble swallowing the tablets, they can be dissolved in a glass of water and stirred before drinking.
 Aciclovir should be taken for a minimum of five days, and for the duration recommended by the prescribing doctor.
 If you miss a tablet, take it as soon as you remember, however, if it is only a few hours until your next dose, skip the missed dose.
 Do not take a ‘double dose’ to make up for a missed dose.

 For the treatment of an initial outbreak or recurrence of oral or genital herpes, the usual dose is 200mg five times per day.
 This is usually recommended for a duration of 5 days.

 When used for suppression of oral or genital herpes, the usual dose is 200mg four times per day.
 This is usually continued for 6–12 months.